< Browse to Previous Essay | Browse to Next Essay >

 Bishop A.M.A.
 Blanchet of Nisqually (l.), Archbishop Francis Norbert Blanchet of Oregon City, and Bishop Modeste Demers, ca. 1850

 Dr. Henry Smith (1830-1915), 1904

 Photo by Asahel Curtis, Courtesy UW Special Collections (Neg.
 05895)

-Signatures on the Point Elliott Treaty, at the top, Territorial Governor Issac Stevens; followed by the marks of Chief Seattle, Snoqualmie Chief Pat Kanim, and Chew-its-heet of the Lummi, 1855
+Point Elliott Treaty signatures (Territorial Governor Isaac Stevens, top, followed by the marks of Chief Seattle, Snoqualmie Chief Pat Kanim, and Chew-its-heet of the Lummi), 1855

 Courtesy National Archives

 Snoqualmie Chief Pat Kanim (ca. 1808-1858), ca. 1855